-Rapid technological developments in treatment methods for liver cancer and competition with other forms of liver cancer treatments could affect our ability to achieve meaningful revenues or profit.
+Rapid technological developments in treatment methods for liver cancer and competition with other forms of liver cancer treatments could affect the Company's ability to achieve meaningful revenues or profit.

 Competition in the cancer treatment industry is intense.
 CHEMOSAT and Melphalan/HDS competes with all forms of liver cancer treatments that are alternatives to the "gold standard" treatment of surgical resection.
-Many of our competitors have substantially greater resources and considerable experience in conducting clinical trials and obtaining regulatory approvals.
-If these competitors develop more effective or more affordable products or treatment methods, or achieve earlier product development, our revenues or profitability will be substantially reduced.
+Many of the Company's competitors have substantially greater resources and considerable experience in conducting clinical trials and obtaining regulatory approvals.
+If these competitors develop more effective or more affordable products or treatment methods, or achieve earlier product development, Delcath's revenues or profitability will be substantially reduced.

-Our ability to develop CHEMOSAT and Melphalan/HDS for other indications could affect our orphan drug exclusivity.
-In November 2008, the FDA granted us two orphan drug designations for the drug melphalan for the treatment of patients with cutaneous melanoma as well as patients with ocular melanoma.
-In May 2009, the FDA granted us an additional orphan drug designation of the drug melphalan for the treatment of patients with neuroendocrine tumors.
-In August 2009, the FDA granted us an orphan drug designation of the drug doxorubicin for the treatment of patients with primary liver cancer.
-The FDA granted us orphan drug designation of the drug melphalan for the treatment of HCC in October 2013 and for the treatment of ICC in July 2015.
-If CHEMOSAT and Melphalan/HDS is approved for an indication different than the indications for which we have received orphan drug designations, we will not obtain orphan drug exclusivity, which could increase our competition.
-If another company has orphan drug designations for these same indications and receives marketing approval before we do, then we will be blocked from marketing approval for seven years from the date of their approval for the same indication of use.
+The Company's ability to develop CHEMOSAT and Melphalan/HDS for other indications could affect its orphan drug exclusivity.
+Delcath has the following six designations:

+- two orphan drug designations for the drug melphalan for the treatment of patients with cutaneous melanoma as well as patients with ocular melanoma (November 2008) - orphan drug designation of the drug melphalan for the treatment of patients with neuroendocrine tumors (May 2009) - orphan drug designation of the drug doxorubicin for the treatment of patients with primary liver cancer (August 2009) - orphan drug designation of the drug melphalan for the treatment of HCC (October 2013) - orphan drug designation of the drug melphalan or the treatment of ICC (July 2015)

+If CHEMOSAT and Melphalan/HDS is approved for an indication different than the indications for which Delcath has received orphan drug designations, the Company will not obtain orphan drug exclusivity, which could increase its competition.
+If another company has orphan drug designations for these same indications and receives marketing approval before Delcath does, then the Company will be blocked from marketing approval for seven years from the date of its approval for the same indication of use.

-The loss of key personnel could adversely affect our business.
+The loss of key personnel could adversely affect the Company's business.

-The loss of a member of our senior executive staff could harm our business.
+The loss of a member of the Company's senior executive staff could harm its business.
 Competition for experienced personnel is intense.
-If we cannot retain our current personnel or attract additional experienced personnel, our ability to compete could be adversely affected.
+If Delcath cannot retain its current personnel or attract additional experienced personnel, Delcath's ability to compete could be adversely affected.